 7. Event Apps

-the branding of the event.
+the event’s branding.
 Pic Courtesy: Freepik

 Gathering feedback and survey responses from attendees can help you improve your event and enhance your brand.
 You can use your event app to collect feedback and survey responses and use this data to improve your future events and strengthen your brand.